Sexual attraction: Enhancement

-People consciously or subconsciously enhance their sexual attractiveness or sex appeal for a number of reasons.
-It may be to attract someone with whom they can form a deeper relationship, for companionship, procreation, or an intimate relationship, besides other possible purposes.
-It can be part of a courtship process.
-This can involve physical aspects or interactive processes whereby people find and attract potential partners, and maintain a relationship.
-These processes, which involve attracting a partner and maintaining sexual interest, can include flirting, which can be used to attract the sexual attention of another to encourage romance or sexual relations, and can involve body language, conversation, joking, or brief physical contact.
+The purpose of enhancements can be to bring the target individual into a state of infatuation and create additional opportunities for interaction, sexual attraction, and arousal.
+However, the strategies themselves often depend on the type of individual someone wishes to attract.
+Acts of enhancement can also be used to attract someone with whom they can form a deeper relationship, for companionship, procreation, or an intimate relationship.

+Enhancement can also improve and speed up the courtship process.
+This can involve enhancing physical aspects or interactive processes whereby people find and attract potential partners, and maintain a relationship.
+These processes, can include flirting, which is used to attract the sexual attention of another to encourage romance or sexual relations, and can involve body language, conversation, joking, or brief physical contact.